 Japanese grammar is entirely different from Chinese grammar.
 Japanese needs a way to indicate verb tense, inflection to indicate case of nouns and adjectives, and components for the tasks played by small words like "to", "from", "by", "for" and so on in English.
 Also, Japanese needs a way to represent words for which there aren't kanji.

-So, Japanese has an excellent system of representing the syllables that form the spoken language.
+So, Japanese has an excellent system for representing the syllables that form the spoken language.
 However...

 Japanese has two such systems, used in different circumstances.
 Hiragana is used for Japanese words plus grammatical elements needed to indicate tense, case, and so on.
 It is also used to explain more obscure kanji that many readers won't know.
 That's right, some things are written in one preferred system, and then explained in a completely different one because the preferred one is overly complicated or difficult.